vudyaabhinav/trayt_express_challenge/README.md

 ## Github branch
-Please fork the repository on your local machine, make your changes and then commit to **your** github repository.
+Please fork the repository on your local machine, make your changes and then commit to **your** private github repository.
-Please send us the link of your repository once done.
+Once complete, please add the following github users to your private repo:
+- jcasner
+- harsknak
+- kgiberson

 ## What we are looking for in this coding challenge